 I think for a semi-formal event, those sandals are okay.
 However, with a floral skirt and sandals, it might be too casual.
-Anyways, adding a blazer is always a great option.posted about 1 year ago
+Anyways, adding a blazer is always a great option.posted over 1 year ago

 Thanks to all of you for answering me!
 So, in the end, I did used the sandals, and I was really glad I did.
 It was way too hot were I went to use normal shoes.
 I’d love to post some pictures, but sadly I have none in which my beatiful sandals are shown.
-I guess I’ll use the looks again some time and take pictures of them… Whenever it gets warmer enough.posted about 1 year ago
+I guess I’ll use the looks again some time and take pictures of them… Whenever it gets warmer enough.posted over 1 year ago